ArJayTee/machine-learning/projects/capstone/capstone_proposal_rjt_v1.md

 The datasets used are provided by Intrinio via Kaggle.com and include the following:
 "1.
-Market data (2007 to present) provided by Intrinio - contains financial market information such as opening price, closing price, trading volume, calculated returns, etc.
+Market data (2007 to present) provided by Intrinio - contains financial market information such as opening price, closing price, trading volume, calculated returns, etc."
-2. News data (2007 to present) Source: Thomson Reuters - contains information about news articles/alerts published about assets, such as article details, sentiment, and other commentary."
-Link to the Kaggle data - https://www.kaggle.com/dster/two-sigma-news-official-getting-started-kernel/data.

 The marketdata_sample data includes:

-time
-assetCode
-assetName
-universe
-volume
-close
-open
-returnsClosePrevRaw1
-returnsOpenPrevRaw1
-returnsClosePrevMktres1
-returnsOpenPrevMktres1
-returnsClosePrevRaw10
-returnsOpenPrevRaw10
-returnsClosePrevMktres10
-returnsOpenPrevMktres10
-returnsOpenNextMktres10
+•	time(datetime64[ns, UTC]) - the current time (in marketdata, all rows are taken at 22:00 UTC)
+•	assetCode(object) - a unique id of an asset
+•	assetName(category) - the name that corresponds to a group of assetCodes.
+These may be "Unknown" if the corresponding assetCode does not have any rows in the news data.
+•	universe(float64) - a boolean indicating whether or not the instrument on that day will be included in scoring.
+This value is not provided outside of the training data time period.
+The trading universe on a given date is the set of instruments that are avilable for trading (the scoring function will not consider instruments that are not in the trading universe).
+The trading universe changes daily.
+•	volume(float64) - trading volume in shares for the day
+•	close(float64) - the close price for the day (not adjusted for splits or dividends)
+•	open(float64) - the open price for the day (not adjusted for splits or dividends)
+•	returnsClosePrevRaw1(float64) - see returns explanation above
+•	returnsOpenPrevRaw1(float64) - see returns explanation above
+•	returnsClosePrevMktres1(float64) - see returns explanation above
+•	returnsOpenPrevMktres1(float64) - see returns explanation above
+•	returnsClosePrevRaw10(float64) - see returns explanation above
+•	returnsOpenPrevRaw10(float64) - see returns explanation above
+•	returnsClosePrevMktres10(float64) - see returns explanation above
+•	returnsOpenPrevMktres10(float64) - see returns explanation above
+•	returnsOpenNextMktres10(float64) - 10 day, market-residualized return.
+This is the target variable used in competition scoring.
+The market data has been filtered such that returnsOpenNextMktres10 is always not null.

+2. "News data (2007 to present) Source: Thomson Reuters - contains information about news articles/alerts published about assets, such as article details, sentiment, and other commentary."
+Link to the Kaggle data - https://www.kaggle.com/dster/two-sigma-news-official-getting-started-kernel/data

-The news_sample data contains: time sourceTimestamp firstCreated sourceId headline
+The news_sample data contains: time - Date and Time the data was collected. sourceTimestamp - firstCreated sourceId headline